n8sOrganization/kubeadm-crio-ubu2404/README.md

 ```

 ## Init Control Plane

+This will create a single node control plane.
+To create a multi-node control plane, replace step one below with these optional directions: [HA cp quick start guide](https://github.com/n8sOrganization/kubeadm-crio-ubu2404/blob/main/ha-cp.md).

 **1. Change CIDRs to whatever makes sense for your environment.
 Will be using IPIP overlay, so as long as they don't overlap with each other or other advertised CIDRs, you are good**
 ```bash